LevelUpInTech/LevelUpTeam/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
+I'm currently learning devOps and just practicing.. thanks for the great job!

 Find out more about me & feel free to connect with me here: